surfer77/fren-pet-docs/docs/Overview/grow.md

 ## Take care of your pet and keep it alive.

-On the “My pet” tab you will see your pet, a “Time Of Death” (TOD) countdown that starts at 3 days, a mushroom, and a stake button (see more on staking here).
+On the “My pet” tab you will see your pet, a “Time Of Death” (TOD) countdown that starts at 3 days, a mushroom, and a stake button (see more on staking [here](/#stake).

 Time Of Death is when your pet will die if it's not fed.
 If your pet dies your NFT is sent to hibernation.